isabella232/graph-heroku/docs/jupiterone.md

 Users configure the integration by providing an API key obtained from Heroku:
 <https://devcenter.heroku.com/articles/platform-api-quickstart#authentication>.

-**Please Note**: the integration currently requires a Heroku Enterprise account.
+**Please Note**: The integration currently requires a Heroku Enterprise account and the following OAuth scopes:

+- `identity`
+- `read`

+Optional OAuth scopes:

+- `global`
+  - Allows for fetching members of a Heroku team

 ### In JupiterOne